SimiaCryptus/SkyeNet/README.md

 SkyeNet's components work together harmoniously, much like the body parts of a fantastical creature:

-* Brain: The nucleus of SkyeNet's intellect, the brain interfaces with the OpenAI API, giving life to our endearing AI assistant.
+* **[Brain](src/main/kotlin/com/simiacryptus/skyenet/Brain.kt)**: The nucleus of SkyeNet's intellect, the brain interfaces with the OpenAI API, giving life to our endearing AI assistant.
-* Body: Acting as the AI's vessel, the body connects the heart and brain, providing a framework for action and allowing SkyeNet to interact with its environment.
+* **[Body](src/main/kotlin/com/simiacryptus/skyenet/Body.kt)**: Acting as the AI's vessel, the body connects the heart and brain, providing a framework for action and allowing SkyeNet to interact with its environment.
-* Ears: These auditory organs capture sounds and transform them into actionable data, granting SkyeNet the gift of hearing.
+* **[Ears](src/main/kotlin/com/simiacryptus/skyenet/Ears.kt)**: These auditory organs capture sounds and transform them into actionable data, granting SkyeNet the gift of hearing.
-* Mouth: Bestowed with the ability to speak, SkyeNet's mouth interfaces with the Google Text-to-Speech API, enabling it to communicate with users through speech.
+* **[Mouth](src/main/kotlin/com/simiacryptus/skyenet/Mouth.kt)**: Bestowed with the ability to speak, SkyeNet's mouth interfaces with the Google Text-to-Speech API, enabling it to communicate with users through speech.
-* Head: The command center of the AI assistant, the head is responsible for capturing audio through the ears, interacting with the user via the face, and relaying commands to the body.
+* **[Head](src/main/kotlin/com/simiacryptus/skyenet/Head.kt)**: The command center of the AI assistant, the head is responsible for capturing audio through the ears, interacting with the user via the face, and relaying commands to the body.
-* Face: The face is the graphical user interface, allowing SkyeNet to communicate with users visually and provide input and output in a user-friendly manner.
+* **[Face](src/main/kotlin/com/simiacryptus/skyenet/Face.kt)**: The face is the graphical user interface, allowing SkyeNet to communicate with users visually and provide input and output in a user-friendly manner.
-* Heart: The heart is the interface to the GraalVM JavaScript engine that powers SkyeNet, pumping life into the body and allowing the AI assistant to perform its various functions.
+* **[Heart](src/main/kotlin/com/simiacryptus/skyenet/Heart.kt)**: The heart is the interface to the GraalVM JavaScript engine that powers SkyeNet, pumping life into the body and allowing the AI assistant to perform its various functions.

 ## 🎨 Customizing Your SkyeNet Experience